algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 #### Challenges
   - The language and system architecture must be different from the old one to render existing malware obsolete.
   - She cannot replace all the hardware at once.
-A virtual CPU is needed to run the new programs on the old hardware.
+A virtual CPU is temporarily needed to run the new programs on the old hardware.

 ## Acceptance criteria

-The sample scripts -- which cover every instruction -- should be executed without any problem and their result should meet the expected output.
+The sample scripts -- which cover every instruction -- should be assembled and executed without any problem and their result should meet the expected output.

-The program should be fail-safe with no segmentation fault, memory corruption, or other issue.
+Both programs should be fail-safe with no segmentation fault, memory corruption, or other issue.
 In the event that those still happen, the program should catch them and alert the user of the error.

-To ensure that the project is viable, all the specifications must be approved by the client and the program must also be tested by other teams (and potentially external people) to collect their feedback and improve the software.
+To ensure that the project is viable, all the specifications must be approved by the client and the programs must also be tested by other teams of the school (and potentially external people) to collect their feedback and improve the software.

 ## Solution overview